suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add 2D games features
 - Move weapon attack animations, skill cast animations to Character Model (Migration guide: https://medium.com/suriyun-production/mmorpg-kit-1-27-move-weapon-attack-animations-skill-cast-animations-to-character-model-f9016bd5a0ba)
 - Make another entity (Harvestable / Building) able to play effects (Hit effects)
-- Add destroyHideDelay to the harvestable entity, this is a delay before it's going to be hidden from clients after harvestable's hp reached zero (destroyed)
+- Add destroyHideDelay to the harvestable entity, this is a delay before it's going to be hidden from clients after harvestable's m reached zero (destroyed)
 - Add onHarvestableDestroy event to the harvestable entity, developers may use this event to play destroy animations
 - Remove SecurePlayerCharacterEntity, make PlayerCharacterEntity secured